jwilkinson1122/custom_addons/nwp_pod_diagnostic_report/README.rst

 2 - Create a report category
 #.
 Go to 'Clinical / Diagnostic / Report Configuration / Report Categories'
 #.
 Click 'Create'.
 #.
-Provide a name and medical department.
+Provide a name and pod department.
 #.
 Click 'Save'.
 3 - Create a patient
 #.
 Go to 'Administration / Patients'